I picked up the Bodyprox Impact Shorts because they were cheap and my butt hurt.

 I honestly expected them to feel like padded bike shorts from a discount store, but after a few sketchy park falls I have to admit they’re better than I thought.

 If you just want solid protection without spending a fortune, they’re hard to fault.
-They’re definitely not as fancy or bulletproof as the Demon Flexforce X V6, but for the price, they’re tough to beat.
+They’re definitely not as fancy or bombproof as the Demon Flexforce X V6, but for the price, they’re tough to beat.

-Summary: Bodyprox Impact Shorts
+Bodyprox Impact Shorts

 - Excellent value for money